Administrative Law

 2. Workplace Permit Violations

-- Sealing of workplace,
+- Sealing of the workplace,

-- Suspension of activity,
+- Suspension of activity, or

-- Administrative fine.
+- An administrative fine.

 3. Environmental Fines